 This LOOKING AHEAD summary addresses planning trends and important estate planning issues for 2025, including various current developments in 2024.
-It includes some observations from the 59th Annual Heckerling Institute on Estate PlanningTM that was held January 13-17, 2025, in Orlando, Florida.
+It includes some observations from the 59th Annual Heckerling Institute on Estate Planning[TM] that was held January 13-17, 2025, in Orlando, Florida.
 Items 19 and Items 26-34 include selected observations from some of the presentations at the 59th Annual Heckerling Institute.
 The remaining items generally discuss recent developments, many of which were also covered (in varying levels of detail) in presentations at the Heckerling Institute.
+In particular, legislative developments involving the passage of a reconciliation act are addressed in detail in Item 2.